 Title: Costs and constraints of cellular Immune activity during development in blue monkeys

 Summary: Life history theory predicts that, during development, investment in immunity must be balanced with the demands of growth.
 How this balance is negotiated and at what timescales is unclear.
 In this study, we examined the potential energetic costs and limitations to cellular immune activity during development, its trade-offs with growth, and the role of HPA axis activity in these relationships.
 We combined biomarker and socioenvironmental data on wild juvenile blue monkeys collected over 8 months.
-Rather than detract from energy balance (c-peptide) and growth of lean body mass (creatinine-SG residuals), cellular immune activity (neopterin) increased with energy balance and lean body mass at monthly timescales, suggesting an energetic constraint on cellular immunity.
+Rather than detract from energy balance (C-peptide) and growth of lean body mass (creatinine-SG residuals), cellular immune activity (neopterin) increased with energy balance and lean body mass at monthly timescales, suggesting an energetic constraint on cellular immunity.
 At shorter timescales, higher neopterin diminished subsequent growth.
 Constraints were weakly regulated by HPA activity during low energy states.
 Our results suggest that cellular immune activity is both costly and limited by body condition in wild developing primates.

-Thompson González, Nicole1; Freedburg, Lucia1; Higham, James2; Vogel, Erin3; Cords, Marina4
+Thompson González, Nicole1;, Lucia1; Higham, James2; Vogel, Erin3; Cords, Marina4

 1 Integrative Anthropological Sciences, University of California Santa Barbara